xealits/TopTaus/Readme.txt

 2012-09-21: shapes producer for lands and multiple likelihood fit for fake rates are ready to use.

 TODO:

+- scripts/getTriggers.hs: implement running through sh getTriggers.sh PARS, in order to allow to choose at runtime whether to print the prescales table or just the triggers

 - Make the unbinned fit work, caralho